JennToo/altgo-us/irl-group.md

 title: Support Groups
 ---

+The local community is serviced by several in-person and virtual support groups

+* TOC
+{:toc}

 # In-person groups

 ## Transgender North Alabama - Adult Support Group (18+)

+**Please Note:** *Meetings are currently paused due to COVID-19*

-A support group is hosted in Huntsville, and meets several times per month.
+This group is hosted in Huntsville, and meets several times per month.
 We welcome all adult transgender and non-binary identifying people regardless of their physical or social state of transition.